salesforce/einstein-platform/documentation/cookbook/llm-open-connector-mulesoft-mac-ollama.md

 ## Conclusion

-This cookbook demonstrates how to set up an LLM Open Connector using Ollama locally for Chat Completion endpoints for various models.
+This cookbook demonstrates how to set up the LLM Open Connector using Ollama locally for Chat Completion endpoints for various models.
 This option is recommended for local testing since there are no credit limits.
 Another scenario is if you want to test your own model locally using Ollama.
-This is not a recommended use case for production use unless you want to host your model on-prem.
+The implementation in this recipe is not recommended for production use unless you plan to host your model on-premises.